AI Academy

 Session 2: Context Management

 Working with AI requires thinking in context.
-This means considering the full state available to an AI agent at a given time, and the potential behaviors that state might product.
+This means considering the full state available to an AI agent at a given time, and the potential behaviors that state might produce.
 Context management is curating and maintaining an optimal information bank available to your AI assistant.

 Session 1 Recap: From Tools to Systems